-2) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions:
+Net Pension Liability, Pension Expense, and Deferred Outflows and Inflows of Resources Related to Pensions

+At September 30, 2018, the entity reported a net pension liability related to FRS and HIS as follows:

+Plan Net Pension Liability

+FRS \$ 982,744

+HIS 268,296

+Total \$ 1,251,040

-At September 30, 2017, the City reported a liability of \$1,254,233 for its proportionate share of the net pension liability, \$981,132 related to FRS and \$273,101 to HIS.
-The net pension liability was measured as of June 30, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The City's proportion of the net pension liability was based on a projection of the City's long-term share of contributions to the pension plan relative to the projected contributions of all participating governmental entities, as actuarially determined.
-At June 30, 2017 and June 30, 2016, the City's FRS proportion was 0.003316952% and 0.00338905982649955%, respectively.
-At June 30, 2017 and June 30, 2016, the City's HIS proportion was 0.002554142% and 0.00265302716545107%, respectively.
-For the year ended September 30, 2017, the City's recognized pension expense of \$159,050 from FRS and \$18,917 from HIS, for a grand total of \$177,967.
+The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The employer proportion of the net pension liability was based on a projection of the organization's long-term share of contributions to the pension plan relative to the projected contributions of all participating governmental entities, as actuarially determined.
+At June 30, 2018 and June 30, 2017, the organization's proportionate share of the FRS and HIS net pension liabilities were as follows:

+Plan 2018 2017

+FRS 0.003262706% 0.003316952%

+HIS 0.002534893% 0.002554142%

-2) Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: (Continued)
+Net Pension Liability, Pension Expense, and Deferred Outflows and Inflows of Resources Related to Pensions (Continued)